wverdese/brew-recipes/beers/Nordic Thunder – HBC 1019 DIPA.md

 - Remove malt pipe after mash-out.
 - Rinse grain with ~3–4L of 75°C water to top up to pre-boil volume (~26L).
+- Expected gravity should be around 1.055.
+A lower gravity will result in a more bitter beer.

 ### Hop Schedule (~40 IBU total)